telerik/ajax-docs/controls/menu/data-binding/using-databindings.md

 ---
 title: Using DataBindings
-page_title: Using DataBindings | RadMenu for ASP.NET AJAX Documentation
+page_title: Using DataBindings - RadMenu
-description: Using DataBindings
+description: Check our Web Forms article about Using DataBindings.
 slug: menu/data-binding/using-databindings
 tags: using,databindings
 published: True